 Heads up about scammers

 Unfortunately, there is a scam that involves people posing as Google or working with Google who offer to either boost your ranking for a fee or threaten to remove your listing if you don’t pay a fee.
-Just hang up – Google My Business is a free service.
+Just hang up – Google Business Profile is a free service.

 There are indeed legitimate businesses that assist owners in their Search Engine Optimization (SEO) for a fee, but they typically do not use high-pressure cold-calling tactics.

-Method 1 – Google My Business site
+Method 1 – Google Business Profile site

 If you have a Gmail account associated with your business then sign in with that, or create a new Google account.
 A word of caution here: some of you may be already logged into your browser with a personal account, so make sure you don’t continue the process with your personal account.